-VSTi

-To select a VSTi synthesizer for the first time, click on the [VSTi/DXi] toolbar button to open the DirectX/VST

-Select >> Synth 16<< in the Track list.

-Note: VSTi synthesizer plug-ins have the text "<VSTi>" prepended to the plug-in name, and VST effects plug-ins have "<VST>" prepended to the plug-in name
+select a VS ndow.
+STi synth thesizer for the first time, click on the [VSTi/DXi] toolbar button to open the Direct tX/VST Track Synth 16 ( (Default) • Select >> Synth 16<< in the Track list.
+Plugin In the e Plugin list, select "Add VSTi Plugin" at the bottom of the list.
+None None CoyoteWT : VSTi synthesizer plugins have the text " <vsti>" prepended to the plugin name, and VST eff "<vst>" prepended to the plugin name.</vst></vsti> ects plugins &gt;VSC DXi &lt; VSTi &gt; VSC

-VST/VSTi plug-ins are often located in the Program Files folder in a subfolder named VST plug-ins, but they could also be in a folder named Steinberg, or wherever else they have been installed on the hard drive.
+VST/VSTi plugins are often located in the Program Files folder in a subfolder named VST plugins, but they could also be in a folder named Steinberg, or wherever else they have been installed on the hard drive.

-Select a VSTi plug-in .dll file in the following Select a VST plug-in dialog, and it is added to the plug-in list.
-After you add each VST, the plug-in is permanently added to the list.
-You only have to add each plug-in one time.
+Select a VSTi plugin .dll file in the following Select a VST plugin dialog, and it is added to the plugin list.
+After you add each VST, the plugin is permanently added to the list.
+You only have to add each plugin one time.